wimblerobotics/Robotics_Book/book/chapters/calibrating_odom.md

 Note that correct integration relies on sampling happening over short distances.
 If the robot moves too far between samples along curved lines, the integration can be wildly off.
-This means that the odometry calculation should occur often, on order of 20 to hundreds of times per second for a robot moving at a walking pace.
+This means that the odometry calculation should occur often, on the order of 20 to hundreds of times per second for a robot moving at a walking pace.
 More samples per second is better as a rule of thumb.